 At each of the selected transect locations, 5-L water samples will be collected from six points that are distributed throughout the water column both horizontally and vertically.
 For each transect, three sampling stations will be established that are equally spaced across the stream channel perpendicular to flow.
 At each of these stations, two 5-L samples will be collected, one approximately 5 cm from the surface and one at 60% of the depth at that location.
 Samples will be collected using a modified livewell pump attached to a standard flow/depth measurement rod and buckets marked at the 5-L volume.
 At the time of collection, each water sample will be immediately treated with 5 milliliters (ml) of formaldehyde to kill parasite cercariae, thus facilitating their capture (live cercariae can wiggle through the filter device).
 Filtration will involve passing the sample through a specialized filter apparatus containing three progressively finer nylon filters, the final filter having pores of 30 microns.
-After filtration apparatus and placed in a Petri dish.
+After filtration of each sample, the 30- micron filter containing cercariae will be removed from the filtration apparatus and placed in a Petri dish.
 Each sample will then be stained with Rose Bengal solution and fixed with 10% formalin, at which point the Petri dish was closed and sealed with Parafilm for storage.
 Cercariae on each filter will later be counted using high-power microscopy at the BIO-WEST laboratory.